Mrowa96/next-store/README.md

 ### How to start?

 - Run `npm i` to setup local development
-- Then `npm start` to start the app in dev mode
+- Then `npm start` to start the app in dev mode or `npm run build:preview` to start app in prod mode
   - App will be available under `http://localhost:3000/`

 ### Technical information